 All students on the programme work in the broad areas of lexical research and lexical perspectives on language issues.
-Specific topics might include, for example, vocabulary processing, assessment of vocabulary knowledge, second language acquisition, lexical attrition in L1 or L2, lexical features of communication disorders, corpus linguistics, formulaic language, and lexical perspectives on other specialist topics researched in CLCR, e.g. forensic linguistics, organisational discourse, systemic functional linguistics.
+Specific topics might include, for example, vocabulary processing, assessment of vocabulary knowledge, second language acquisition, lexical acquisition and attrition in L1 or L2, lexical features of communication disorders, corpus linguistics, formulaic language, and lexical perspectives on other specialist topics researched in CLCR, e.g. forensic linguistics, organisational discourse, systemic functional linguistics.
 Contributors to the programme are experts in lexical perspectives on language acquisition, processing and production, and include Professors Alison Wray, Tess Fitzpatrick and Paul Meara, and other members of the Centre for Language and Communication Research, Cardiff University.

 The common focus has enabled us to build a strong research group with shared interests and a rich bank of source materials and research tools.
 The research group exists as a virtual network, consisting not only of current students, but also of post doctoral researchers and scholars with an established reputation in vocabulary studies.

 Most students on the programme live and work overseas, and the programme addresses the particular challenges of this study context through a structured framework, with regular newsletters and set tasks to be completed on a monthly/yearly basis.
-Students are expected to attend an annual conference, held in the UK, provides an opportunity for face-to-face contact between students, supervisors and established researchers; invited speakers at recent conferences have included Averil Coxhead, Patrick Hanks, Birgit Henriksen and Leah Roberts.
-The part-time programme typically takes 6 years to complete, and most graduates from the programme continue to work as active researchers in academic roles.
+Students are expected to attend an annual conference, held in the UK, which provides an opportunity for face-to-face contact between students, supervisors and established researchers; invited speakers at recent conferences have included Averil Coxhead, Patrick Hanks, Birgit Henriksen and Leah Roberts.
+The part-time programme takes 6 years to complete, and most graduates from the programme continue to work as active researchers in academic roles.

 Successful applicants to the programme will typically have demonstrated a strong performance at Masters level, will have completed a course in research methods, and will have some experience of conducting empirical research (possibly as part of the Masters degree).
 A strong research project proposal in a relevant field will also be required.